Response JMESPath

 Scroll down to Response JMESPath and enter an expression.

-You will need to reconfigure the response field mappings, since the shape of the response JSON has changed.
+You will need to reconfigure the response field mappings, because the shape of the response JSON has changed.
 Run the request again or refresh the response field mappings.

 You can follow the official JMESPath tutorial to learn how to write JMESPath expressions or learn from the following examples.